Image

 Grades in Campusnet are not official until they have been “published”.
 This is done by Registrar Services once we receive your confirmation.
 If you skip the step of the printout/file, the students do not officially have a grade for your class (and they can’t see one, either).
 This means they do not have the credits for this module, it doesn’t factor into their GPA, and we cannot let them graduate as long as even one of their grades is not published.

-This is essentially the same thing as official excuses, just for a different grading component.
-Mark him as excused/incomplete/pending/late submission on your list, anything that makes the situation clear.
-We will register the student into the second round.
+This is essentially the same thing as official excuses, just for a different assessment.
+Mark them as excused/incomplete/pending/late submission on your list, anything that makes the situation clear.
+We will register the student into the next grading round.
 This allows you to enter his/her grade later but all the others can already receive their grades.
-Of course this also works if there are several students affected
+Of course this also works if there are several students affected.

 Please let us know their grade (add it on the printout, write an e-mail, etc.) and we will investigate the case.
 If the grade can be considered, we will take care of the grade entry for you.